Amanda Cerny Gets Soapy In A Bathtub & Teases A Calendar

 Amanda Cerny shared a new Instagram post today, and it was all about a bath.

-The social media sensation was spotted lounging in a white, modern tub while holding what appeared to be a bath bomb in her right hand.
+The social media sensation was spotted lounging in a white modern tub while holding what appeared to be a bath bomb in her right hand.
 The first photo showed her laying in the tub, raising her right hand while sticking her leg out of the water.
-She looked to her left, and wore her hair pulled back.
-In the backdrop, you could see a wooden ladder that’s likely used to hang towels.
+Here, Amanda looked to her left and wore her hair pulled back.
+In the backdrop, a wooden ladder that’s likely used to hang towels was also visible.

-The second photo was a shot of Cerny as she threw her right arm into the air, and raised her leg in a 45-degree angle.
-She was seen smiling widely with her eyes closed.
+The second photo was a shot of Cerny as she threw her right arm into the air, raising her leg in a 45-degree angle while smiling widely with her eyes closed.

 In the captions, Amanda teased a new calendar.
 And judging from the initial, enthusiastic responses, it looks like there will be lots of people who are going to buy a copy.